Ann Biderman: Early years

-Biderman grew up in Florida and New York.
+Biderman grew up in a Jewish family in Florida and New York.
 When she was sixteen, she attended boarding school at The Stockbridge School, in the Berkshire Mountains in Massachusetts, where she was very interested in the arts.

-Biderman and her sister spent much of their youth in the company of writers, artists and musicians when living at the Chelsea Hotel in New York, where “Leonard Cohen was the boy next door” and her mother Peggy Biderman's home in Miami was a sort of halfway house for civil rights activists recently out of prison.
+Biderman and her sister spent much of their youth in the company of writers, artists and musicians when living at the Chelsea Hotel in New York, where "Leonard Cohen was the boy next door" and her mother Peggy Biderman's home in Miami was a sort of halfway house for civil rights activists recently out of prison.
 Filmmaker Harry Everett Smith and poet Allen Ginsberg were close family friends.

 Biderman lived for most of the 1980s with French filmmaker Roger Vadim.

 Career

 Biderman adapted the novel Smilla's Sense of Snow into the screenplay of the 1997 movie.

-In the 2008-09 television season, Biderman developed the police drama series Southland, which aired as a midseason replacement for NBC.
+In the 2008–09 television season, Biderman developed the police drama series Southland, which aired as a midseason replacement for NBC.
 The series focuses on patrol officers and detectives in South Los Angeles.